nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 west flash --erase # The --erase option is optional and will erase the entire flash memory before programming
 ```

 The application is now built and flashed to the device.
-You can open a serial terminal to see the logs fromTest that it all works the application.
+You can open a serial terminal to see the logs from Test that it all works the application.
 The default baud rate is 115200.
-We suggest using the Serial Terminal application that comes with [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop).
+It is recommended to use the Serial Terminal app, which you can install from [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop).
 You can also use other serial terminal applications like PuTTY, Tera Term, or minicom.

 ### Builing with overlays